 Nowadays it’s designated as a city park, but for all intents and purposes, it’s pretty deserted.
 There aren’t really any signs for it, and it rarely shows up in any directories.
-Sure, local kids will occasionally hike down to check it out, fish, swim, or house a few cold ones, but nothing like the generations of yesteryear, who weren’t obsessed with video games and the internets and actually played outside.
-Regardless, the fact that it is so quiet and off-the-beaten-path is part of its allure.
+Sure, local kids will occasionally hike down to check it out, fish, swim, or sneak a few cold ones, but nothing like the generations of yesteryear, who weren’t buried in their cell phones and actually played outside.
+Regardless, the fact that it is so quiet and off-the-beaten-path is all part of its allure.
 The giant concrete ruins lay haphazardly in the river as the water glides around it.
-Much like a waterfall, one can post up nearby and just enjoy its aesthetic.
 You won’t likely see anyone else around.

 While in the area: Fergus Falls is home to the World’s Largest Otter, as mentioned before, and the Otter Tail County Historical Society & Museum is pretty cool.
 There is also the Prairie Wetlands Nature Center, as well as biking and snowmobile trails aplenty.
 And also, the Fergus Falls RTC.